puar-playground/InGram/README.md

 ### 2. Embedding refinement function
 A function that take a batch of KG embeddings (batch outputs of a trained InGram model) as inputs.
 And outputs refined embeddings in the same shape.
 You can run inference $N$ times and save the embeddings as [$N$, $x$, $d_e$] and [$N$, $y$, $d_r$] to be the input of this function.
-Inside the function, you first define all input as `torch.parameter`, then you need to define an optimizer to maximize the loss function of the embeddings.
+Inside the function, you first define all input as `torch.nn.Parameter`, then you need to define an optimizer to update all embeddings to maximize the loss function.